 Swimming in the Korana River in the village Korana officially isn’t allowed.
 But, (un)fortunately everybody’s doing it, locals and tourists alike.
 In fact, locals have always been swimming here.
 Alternative, and 100% legal swimming spots include Slunj, Karlovac, and Ogulin.
 Or take a guided swimming tour here.

 Nikola Tesla Memorial Center

-An hour drive from Plitvice, Nikola Tesla Memorial Center features his birth home, lovely garden, an Orthodox Church, and a exhibit showing many details from Tesla’s early life, but also facts about himself and his inventions.
-If you are Tesla buff and have a two hours to spare, visit this lovely Tesla Memorial Center.
+An hour's drive from Plitvice, Nikola Tesla Memorial Center features his birth home, lovely garden, an Orthodox Church, and an exhibit showing many details from Tesla’s early life, but also facts about himself and his inventions.
+If you are a Tesla buff and have two hours to spare, visit this lovely Tesla Memorial Center.
 It also has a charging station for an electrical car.